WrestleMania 38: Undercard matches

 On the March 7 episode of Raw, RK-Bro (Randy Orton and Riddle) defeated the teams of Kevin Owens and Seth "Freakin" Rollins and defending champions Alpha Academy (Otis and Chad Gable) in a triple threat tag team match to win the Raw Tag Team Championship and secure a spot at WrestleMania 38.
 The following week, The Street Profits (Angelo Dawkins and Montez Ford) interrupted RK-Bro's celebration, leading to a singles match between Ford and Riddle, which ended in a no-contest after interference from Otis and Gable.
-On March 21, a triple threat tag team match between RK-Bro, Alpha Academy, and The Street Profits for the Raw Tag Team Championship was scheduled for WrestleMania 38.
+On March 21, a triple threat tag team match between RK-Bro, Alpha Academy, and The Street Profits for the Raw Tag Team Championship was scheduled for Night 2 of WrestleMania 38.

-On the March 4 episode of SmackDown, prior to The Usos' (Jey Uso and Jimmy Uso) successful SmackDown Tag Team Championship defense, they attacked Shinsuke Nakamura and Rick Boogs on the stage before introducing Roman Reigns.
+On the March 4 episode of SmackDown, prior to The Usos' (Jey Uso and Jimmy Uso) successful SmackDown Tag Team Championship defense, they attacked Shinsuke Nakamura and Rick Boogs on the stage before introducing Universal Champion Roman Reigns.
 The following week, Boogs defeated Jey in a singles match, resulting in Boogs and Nakamura becoming the new number one contenders for the SmackDown Tag Team Championship at WrestleMania 38.
+On March 12, the match was scheduled for Night 1.

-In March, The New Day (Kofi Kingston, Xavier Woods, and Big E) began feuding with Sheamus and Ridge Holland.
-On the March 4 episode of SmackDown, Big E was scheduled to face Sheamus, but the match never began as Big E and Kingston were attacked by Sheamus and Holland, who then drove off on The New Day's ATV and destroyed it with sledgehammers.
+On the February 25 episode of SmackDown, after The New Day (Kofi Kingston and Big E) won their match, they were confronted by Sheamus and Ridge Holland backstage.
+On the March 4 episode, Big E was scheduled to face Sheamus, but the match never began as Big E and Kingston were attacked by Sheamus and Holland, who then drove off on The New Day's ATV and destroyed it with sledgehammers.
 The following week, Sheamus and Holland introduced Pete Dunne, who was subsequently renamed "Butch".
-Later that night, Kingston and Big E lost to Holland and Sheamus; during the match, Holland delivered an overhead belly-to-belly suplex to Big E at ringside, resulting in Big E landing on the top of his head.
+Later that night, Kingston and Big E lost to Holland and Sheamus; during the match, Holland performed an overhead belly-to-belly suplex on Big E at ringside, resulting in Big E landing on the top of his head.
 Big E was taken out of the arena on a stretcher and sent to a hospital, where he revealed how serious his injuries were.
 On the March 18 episode, Sheamus and Butch helped Holland defeat Kingston in a singles match.
-The following week, Woods, who recovered from an injury he suffered in mid-January, defeated Holland.
-On March 28, a match pitting Sheamus and Holland against Kingston and Woods was scheduled for WrestleMania 38.
+The following week, Xavier Woods, who recovered from an injury he suffered in mid-January, defeated Holland.
+On March 28, a match pitting Sheamus and Holland against Kingston and Woods was scheduled for Night 1 of WrestleMania 38.
+However, the match was cut from Night 1 due to time, and was rescheduled to Night 2.

 On the March 28 episode of Raw, following Omos' match, Omos was interviewed about who could challenge him next when Bobby Lashley, in his first appearance since Elimination Chamber, appeared.
 Lashley and Omos then engaged in a brawl, which ended when Lashley managed to knock Omos off his feet.
-Later that night, a match between the two was made official for WrestleMania 38.
+Later that night, a match between the two was made official for Night 2 of WrestleMania 38.